 Identify Decide Execute Analyze

-In quantity based logs we often wonder whether the students are being truthful.
-Are they truly practicing or just “playing through” the music?
-With quantity based logs the goal of practice becomes skewed.
-The goal focuses on time practiced rather than effort and achievement.
+In quantity-based logs, we often wonder whether the students are being truthful.
+Are they truly practicing, or just “playing through” the music?
+With these types of logs the goal of practice can become skewed - the goal focuses on time practiced, rather than effort and achievement.

-We have designed quality based practice journals where the students set goals based on musical principles, use a variety of strategies that effectively help them meet those goals, assess their skills and analyze what to do next.
+Using The Big IDEA, we have designed quality-based practice journals, where the students set goals based on musical principles, execute a variety of strategies that effectively help them meet those goals, assess their skills, and analyze what to do next.

 The documents on this site have been created by a variety of music educators